How much does a good e-bike cost?

 Do e-bikes regenerate the battery?

 Some e-bikes offer some regenerative braking capability.
 They typically will add back less than 5% to the battery, but every little bit counts.
 Batteries plug into the included charger and a standard electrical outlet.
-They take about four hours to fully charge.
+They take about three to four hours to fully charge.

 How far will e-bikes go on a charge?